Palash-creator/10k-chatbot-frontend/README.md

 Streamlit will open a browser window at `http://localhost:8501`.

+### Running without Qdrant

+The interface still loads if you have not configured the Qdrant connection (the "Portfolio Builder" / RAG tools are disabled).
+Add `QDRANT_URL` (and optionally `QDRANT_API_KEY`) to Streamlit secrets or environment variables to turn retrieval back on.

 ## Usage Tips

 1. Click **➕ New Chat** to start a fresh conversation; prior chats stay available in the sidebar.